stoplightio/docs/articles/prism/validation.md

 7. Save and let's verify that your contract server is working.
 Click on Home and let's Send a Test Request to `GET /todos`.

 _Stoplight's visual editior makes it really easy to debug reqeust/response.
-If look at the response headers, specifically `Sl-Valid` it should be `false`.
-This means that according to your api specification the reqeust/response isn't valid, aka the contract test failed.
+If look at the response headers, specifically `Sl-Valid` , it should be `false`.
+This signifies that according to your api specification the request/response isn't valid, aka the contract test failed.
 You can find out why by inspecting the `Sl-Validation-Messages`.
 For the purpose of this article the messages are below, and it looks like user is a requeired property and it is missing._

 ```js
 // Sl-Validation-Messages